web-native/docs/chtml/v060/specs/scoped-html/README.md

 </head>
 ```

-The model would look like this:
+The strucutral API would now be:

 ```html
 head